babashka/process/README.md

     - `:escape`: function that will applied to each stringified argument.
 On Windows this defaults to prepending a backslash before a double quote.
 On other operating systems it defaults to `identity`.
+    - `:pre-start-fn`: a one-argument function that, if present, gets called with a map of process info just before the process is started.
+Can be useful for debugging or reporting.
+Any return value from the function is discarded.

+      Map contents:
+      - `:cmd` - a vector of the tokens of the command to be executed (e.g. `["ls" "foo"]`)
     - `:shutdown`: shutdown hook, defaults to `nil`.
 Takes process map.
 Typically used with `destroy` or `destroy-tree` to ensure long running processes are cleaned up on shutdown.